SpongePowered/SpongeDocs/source/contributing/implementation/datamanipulator.rst

 #.
 Implement the ``ValueProcessor`` for each value being represented by the ``DataManipulator``
 #.
 Register everything in the ``SpongeSerializationRegistry``

+If the data applies to a block, several methods must also be mixed in to the block.

 .. note::
     Make sure you follow our :doc:`../guidelines`.